 This is the Best Time of Day to Drink Coffee (It’s Not When You Wake Up!)

-A morning cuppa could be more effective if you have it at this specific time.
+Your first cup of the day could be most effective if you have it at this specific time.

 If you are like so many caffeine lovers, you drink coffee every day, probably making a beeline for the coffee machine as soon as you wake up.
 In fact, 90 per cent of adults consume caffeine almost daily, with coffee being the most popular way to get that caffeine fix.
 Although you might be in the habit of getting that first blast of java right after you get out of bed, some research shows that’s not the ideal time to get the most benefits from your coffee.
 There’s a sweet spot that could maximize your caffeine kick, and surprisingly, it’s not first thing in the morning.

 When you first wake up, your body is typically high in cortisol—the stress hormone that makes you feel alert.
 Because your cortisol levels are at their peak, drinking coffee early can lower the vitalizing effects of the caffeine.

 Instead, to get the most bang for your brew, some experts recommend drinking your coffee in the mid-morning or early afternoon.
 Getting a hit of caffeine about three to four hours after you wake up also will do the trick.
 That’s because at that point in the day, your body is low on cortisol and desperately needs a good pick-me-up, says women’s health expert and MD Sherry A. Ross.

 “Most coffee drinkers need their caffeine-stimulating effect first thing in the morning to start their day,” she says.
 “The studies are inconsistent, but it’s thought that waiting until mid-morning—when cortisol levels are lower—is better since caffeine increases this feel-good hormone later in the day.
 Drinking caffeine first thing in the morning when cortisol levels are higher will decrease caffeine’s energizing affect.
 The choice is yours since the studies are inconsistent.”